Manifold Random Features: Experiments

-We evaluate the approximation of $g$-functions and diffusion/heat kernels with MRFs on four embedded non-linear geometries: a sphere, an ellipsoid, a M\"obius strip, and a torus (or donut; detailed results for this shape are in the Appendix: Sec. \ref{sec:torus}).
-For each geometry, we discretize the surface into \(N=4000\) points, build a \(k\)NN graph (with \(k=24\) for the M\"obius strip and \(k=8\) for the other three), generate signature feature vectors from 1000 (sampled) start points with parameters: $m=100,000$ (number of random walks), $p_{\text{halt}}=0.01$, and $\sigma^2=20$.
-We then train a neural network predictor \(g_\theta(\mathbf{x},\omega)\) to learn \(\phi_f(x)[\omega]\).
-Our network architecture is a small multilayer perceptron that takes as input the coordinates of the pair $(\mathbf{x},\omega)$ along with an approximation of the geodesic distance $d_{\mathcal{M}}(\mathbf{x},\omega)$, (computed via a shortest path calculation between $x$ and $\omega$), and outputs the signature-vector values.
-Training was run for $1000$ epochs with an absolute relative error loss (clamped at $\varepsilon=0.1$), defined as follows:
+In Table~\ref{table:main}, we evaluate the approximation of $g$-functions and diffusion/heat kernels with MRFs on four embedded non-linear geometries: a sphere, an ellipsoid, a M\"obius strip, and a torus (or donut; detailed results for this shape are in the Appendix: Sec. \ref{sec:torus}).
+More details of this procedure are in Appendix \ref{app:surfaces}.

-and optimized with Adam.
-We report root mean square error (RMSE), validation diagnostics (prediction vs.\ actual and error vs.\ truth; those in the Appendix: Sec. \ref{sec:val-diagnostics}), qualitative 3D visualizations of \(g_\theta(\mathbf{x},\cdot)\), \(\phi_f(x)[\cdot]\), and their difference for representative validation starts, and heat-kernel comparisons using the kernel induced by the learned features.
-From the learned feature matrix \(\mathbf{G}_\theta\) we form \(\mathbf{K}_{\theta} = \mathbf{G}_\theta \mathbf{G}_\theta^\top\), and compare it against the ground-truth kernel matrix \(\mathbf{K}_{\mathrm{GT}}\).
-Before reporting kernel errors, we apply the Frobenius-norm alignment (see: Appendix, Sec. \ref{sec:align}) and evaluate the renormalized version \(\widetilde{\mathbf{K}}_\theta\).

-\textbf{Sphere:} We embed a sphere \(x^2+y^2+z^2=1\) in \(\mathbb{R}^3\).
-For the ground truth, we use the analytic spherical heat kernel (see: Sec. \ref{app:spheres}) truncated at \(L_{\max}=50\) spherical harmonics.
-The diffusion-time used in the analytic kernel is set to $t_{\text{analytical}}\approx0.25$ to match the diffusion length observed on the discretized graph (and account for the number of nodes $N$).